 Note to readers: I am more active on Google Plus than I am here.

 The purpose of this blog -- and the purpose of all of Mr. Wright's public statements -- are public education and discussion, and not the delivery of legal, technical or other professional advice.
 If you need advice or complete information, this blog is not the place to get it.
 Mr. Wright's public statements are offered as-is, with no warranty of accuracy or reliability.
 Mr. Wright sometimes revises his published ideas.
 If you use the ideas, you do so at your own risk.

 Mr. Wright's public statements on blogs and the like are not intended to advertise or solicit legal services.

-Mr. Wright's contributions to blogs, web courses and the like constitute an online update service for the book The Law of Electronic Commerce.
+Mr. Wright's contributions to blogs, web courses and the like constitute part of the online update service for the book The Law of Electronic Commerce.
 Originally released 1991, and revised continually since then, the book is a reference for lawyers, published by Wolters Kluwer Law.